IKSPARK: Obstacle-Aware Inverse Kinematics via Convex Optimization: Kinematic constraints

+For two links connected by a revolute joint, the robot geometry determines their relative transformation.
+In particular, the links share a common rotation axis, and their relative rotation depends on the joint angle, which is constrained to lie within a given interval.
+We show that these conditions can be expressed as linear constraints on the rotations.

-\subsection{Joint translations}
+\subsubsection{Joint translations}

-Given the rigid structure of the robot, the relative translation between two reference frames on connected links $(i,j)$ is fixed.
-For $(i,j)\in\ave$, the following relation holds: \aleq{ \mT_j-\mT_i = \mR_i{}^i\mT_{j}. } In this equation, the translation ${}^i\mT_j$ is given by the structure of the robot, while all the others are variables to be determined through the IK process.
-Using this relation, we can write the translation of the end-effector as a function of the rotations along a path of links $\cP_{fk}$.
-For $\forall i,j\in \cP_{fk}$, we have
+For two links connected by a joint, $(i,j)\in\ave$, the following relation holds: \aleq{ \mT_j-\mT_i = \mR_i{}^i\mT_{j}. } Here, the translation ${}^i\mT_j$ is determined by the robot geometry, whereas the remaining quantities are variables to be solved for.
+Using this relation, we can express the end-effector translation as a function of the rotations along the edge set $\ave_{fk}$:

-We denote $\cP_{r}\subset\cP_{fk}$ including all the revolute and spherical joints and $\cP_{p}\subset\cP_{fk}$ including all the prismatic joints.
-If there are only revolute or spherical joints along the path $\cP_{fk}$ (i.e., $\cP_{r}=\cP_{fk}$), equation \eqref{eq:m_te} becomes a linear expression of end-effector location from the rotations.
-If there are prismatic joints within the path, then ${}^i\mT_j$ is no longer a parameter and we will show that $\mT_{ee}$ can be written as a linear function of the rotations and an additional variable.
-These linear expressions allow us to algebraically eliminate the translations from our problem, and solve for the rotations alone (this is discussed more in detail in Section \ref{sec:probform}).
-Assuming the links are connected in a chain, and that at least one $\mT_i$ is known (e.g., the robot base is fixed), then all the translations can be recovered using \eqref{eq:translation relation} once the rotations and additional variables for prismatic joints are determined.
+If the chain $\ave_{fk}$ contains only revolute or spherical joints, then \eqref{eq:m_te} is linear in the rotations.
+If prismatic joints are present, ${}^i\mT_j$ is no longer constant; in that case, we will show that $\mT_{ee}$ can still be written as a linear function of the rotations and an additional variable.

+These linear expressions allow us to eliminate the translations $(\mT_i,\mT_j)$ algebraically from the problem formulation and solve only for the rotations; this is discussed further in Section \ref{sec:fk_linear}.
+If the links form a chain and at least one translation $\mT_i$ is known, for example, because the robot base is fixed, then all remaining translations can be recovered from \eqref{eq:translation relation} once the rotations and any additional variables associated with prismatic joints have been determined.
-\begin{remark} Observe that \eqref{eq:m_te} enables us to impose additional structural constraints on the robot.
-For example, consider a situation where two manipulators are working collaboratively with their end-effectors rigidly attached.
-For each of them, the end-effector position is a function of its rotations $\mR$.
-To fulfill the cooperation requirements we can simply let these two functions equal to each other, resulting in a linear constraint on the closed chain. \end{remark}

-\subsection{Revolute joint axis constraints}
+\subsubsection{Revolute joint axis constraints}